 While some students opt to take both the SAT or ACT, some choose just one in order to focus on preparing for the test they believe they are more likely to score higher on.
 Neither test is generally easier than the other, but some students may find their different structures suit their needs better.

 The ACT is considered by some to be more appealing to students with strong English skills as the exam focuses more on verbal skills, whereas the SAT may be a better fit for those who excel in math.

-Taking a full-length practice test of each exam can give students a better idea of which test they’ll score higher on.
-Once they’ve determined which is a better fit, they can spend their time and resources preparing for just one test instead of two.
-For students who feel comfortable preparing for and taking both exams, doing so can be beneficial as they will have two scores to choose between to send to colleges.
+Taking a full-length practice test of each exam can give you a better idea of which test you’ll score higher on.
+Once you’ve determined which is a better fit, you can spend their time and resources preparing for just one test instead of two.
+If you feel comfortable preparing for and taking both exams, doing so can be beneficial as you will have two scores to choose between to send to colleges.

 Paying for College

 The options don’t stop after you complete the test (or tests) of your choice.
 Once you use your solid scores to get into the college of your dreams, you and your family may be faced with some other big decisions, especially when it comes to paying for college.

 Luckily, there are options — including grants, scholarships, subsidized loans, and even unsubsidized federal student loans — that can help offset the out-of-pocket costs.
 If you’ve exhausted those avenues and still have a funding gap, you may want to explore private student loans and or parent loans.